 - Image may be Optical Character Recognized (OCR’d) as appropriate to increase searchability.

 - Records will be named in accordance with a naming convention appropriate to its informational content (for example: requisition number and job title).

 As with any decision for which public service employees are accountable, an appropriate record of the basis of the decision must be maintained by the hiring manager.
 This includes all the information required to tell the story of the appointment including what position was posted, who applied, who was screened in or out and on what basis, what assessment approach was used, ratings for the candidates and the basis for the decision, and the record of offer, final notification and confirmation.

 The Competition Document Checklist (PDF, 116KB) is used to assist hiring managers with organizing this file.
 Along with the list of documents required, the checklist also contains detailed information outlining the importance of hiring documentation, record of decision for hire, record storage and retention, and staffing inquiry and audits.

-If you received assistance from the Agency, the Recruitment Management System will maintain a copy of the following documentation.
+If you received assistance from the PSA, the Recruitment Management System will maintain a copy of the following documentation.

 - Job profile